 WHO relies mainly on contributions from its 194 member nations and private organizations to pay for its budget and work plan.
 About 20 percent of its budget comes from mandatory dues; the rest comes from voluntary donations, along with some private sector and partner donations.

 The United States, United Kingdom and Bill and Melinda Gates Foundation are the top backers.
-The United States contributes $450 million a year — including $118 million in mandatory dues — towards WHO’s more than $4 billion budget, according to WHO budget figures.
+The United States contributes US$450 million a year — including US$118 million in mandatory dues — towards WHO’s more than US$4 billion budget, according to WHO budget figures.

 As the biggest financial contributor to the United Nations, the United States pays 22 percent of the world body’s operating costs and a quarter of its peacekeeping operations.
 Trump proposed huge spending cuts for international organizations, including 53 percent less for WHO and 75 percent less for the Pan American Health Organization, whose biggest supporter is Brazil.